Michigan Auto Insurance Quotes

 - Proof of identity.

 In addition, you must pass a vision test and meet physical standards.
-You'll have your photo taken at the DMV and pay a fee for a temporary license.
+You’ll have your photo taken at the DMV and pay a fee for a temporary license.
 This temporary license is valid until your official license arrives.
+The state of Michigan requires new residents to transfer their driver’s license and obtain current state registration.
+It’s best to complete these processes as soon as possible after moving to avoid any complications with local law enforcement or municipal officials.

 Understanding Driving Laws in Michigan